Deep Sentinel Home Security System

 How much does Deep Sentinel cost?

-Deep Sentinel costs $399 for a one-camera kit, $699 for a three-camera kit, and $1,149 for the six-camera kit.
+Deep Sentinel costs $399 for a one-camera kit or $1,149 for the six-camera kit.
 You can also customize a kit to include between one and six cameras.
 Each kit contains one Smart Hub with AI processor, a battery pack for each camera plus one extra, a yard sign, and a self-install kit that include security screws.
 Aside from equipment cost, you also have to purchase a LiveSentinel subscription.
 The subscription price varies depending on your camera kit.

 How does Deep Sentinel work?